 Under the Electricity Restructuring Act, 2004 and subsequent regulations, OPG's nuclear and baseload hydroelectric assets will receive a regulated price.
-OPG's regulated assets include:
+A list of OPG's regulated assets can be found in Ontario Regulation 53/05, Payments Under Section 78.1 of the Act.